nk712001/Ayphen-hired/memory-bank/progress.md

 # Implementation Progress Tracker

+## New Feature: AI Proctoring Platform

+### [2025-09-24] Feature Analysis and Planning Completed

+After analyzing the existing project structure and the new AI Proctoring Platform requirements, we've determined that implementing the new features within the existing project is the optimal approach.
+The current project already has a strong foundation for proctoring functionality with face detection, gaze tracking, object detection, and audio processing modules in place.

+**Key Findings:**
+- The existing WebSocket-based communication between frontend and AI service can be extended for new features
+- Current face detection and audio processing modules can be leveraged for third-camera setup and voice recognition
+- Database schema needs extension to support interview questions, test sessions, and candidate management
+- Current project structure is well-organized and modular, making it suitable for extension

+### [2025-09-24] Requirement Update: Third-Camera Setup Made Optional

+The third-camera setup feature has been updated to be optional in the interviewer flow.
+This change allows interviewers to decide whether to require candidates to set up a secondary camera for additional proctoring.

+**Implementation Changes:**
+- Added toggle in test creation interface for enabling/disabling third-camera requirement
+- Updated database schema to include `requires_secondary_camera` flag in Tests table
+- Added `secondary_camera_required` field to ProctorSessions table
+- Created fallback logic for when third camera is not available
+- Updated UI components to conditionally render third-camera setup based on test configuration

+**Implementation Strategy:**
+1. Extend the database schema with new tables for tests, questions, candidates, and assignments
+2. Implement new frontend components for test creation, interview flow, and admin dashboard
+3. Extend the AI service with additional capabilities for multi-camera support and voice recognition
+4. Develop new API endpoints for test management and candidate handling

+**Next Steps:**
+- Begin database schema extension
+- Start implementing the Pre-Interview Setup & Calibration phase
+- Prepare test data for development and validation

+### Phase A: Pre-Interview Setup & Calibration
+- [x] Third-Camera Setup & Monitoring (Optional) (Completed)
+- [x] Microphone & Voice Recognition Test (Completed)

+### Phase B: Interview Flow & Question Engine
+- [ ] Question Type Differentiation (Not Started)
+- [ ] Answering Controls & State Management (Not Started)

+### Phase C: Admin Flow
+- [ ] User & Credential Management (Not Started)
+- [ ] Subscription-Based Access Control (Not Started)

+### Phase D: Interviewer Flow
+- [ ] Test Creation Module (Not Started)
+- [ ] AI-Powered Question Generation (Not Started)
+- [ ] Candidate Management & Test Distribution (Not Started)

+## Original Implementation Progress

 ## Phase 1: Development Environment Setup
 - [ ] Local Development Environment
 - [ ] AI Environment Setup